-After taking out and paying for your caravan insurance policy it’s easy to forget about it, especially if you’ve enjoyed lots of trouble-free trips away or it’s hibernating during the winter months.
+After setting up and paying for your caravan insurance policy it’s easy to forget about it, especially if you’ve enjoyed lots of trouble-free trips away or it’s hibernating during the winter months.

-But if there is any change in your circumstances, such as a different storage location; you’ve added extra security; you’ve moved home or even change your caravan, then you need to be letting your insurance provider know to make sure you’re fully covered in the event of a claim.
+But if there is any change in your circumstances, such as a different storage location; you’ve added extra security; you’ve moved home or even changed your caravan, then you need to contact your caravan insurance provider to make sure you’re fully covered in the event of a claim.

-Here we remind caravanners of some instances when they need to update their caravan insurance…
+Here we remind caravanners of when they need to update their caravan insurance…

 Change of storage site location

-Similarly, if you keep your caravan away from home, be it a storage site or holiday park, moving to a different storage location postcode might affect your insurance premium.
-Your insurer will certainly want to check they can still provide cover for the new location by making sure it meets their security requirements.
+If you store your caravan away from home, at a storage site or holiday park, moving it to a different storage location postcode might affect your insurance premium.
+And your insurer will want to check they can still provide cover for the new location by making sure it meets their security requirements.

-If you don’t let your insurer know that you’ve moved your caravan to a different storage location and it’s damaged or worse still, stolen, then you run the risk of not being covered.
+If you don’t let your insurer know that you’ve moved your caravan to a different storage location and it’s damaged, or worse still, stolen, then you run the risk of not being covered.

 But remember, this advice only applies when you are storing your caravan.
 You don’t have to let us know each time you go on holiday to a different location, as long as you’re staying in the caravan!